KristoferStuart/jswaxdispatcher/README.md

 <h1>DEPRECATED</h1>
-Please use [Wharfkit](https://wharfkit.com/) for future implementation of the WAX Blockchain in your projects
+Please use <a ref='https://wharfkit.com/'>Wharfkit</a> for future implementation of the WAX Blockchain in your projects

 # jswaxdispatcher
 Quickly integrate submitting WAX blockchain transactions in NodeJS projects